danieljtait/danieljtait.github.io/_posts/2018-07-11-pydygpsklearn.md

 $$
 \operatorname{Cov}\left\{f(\mathbf{x}), \frac{\partial f(\mathbf{y})}{\partial y_p } \right\} = \frac{\partial k(\mathbf{x}, \mathbf{y})}{\partial y_p }, \qquad \operatorname{Cov}\left\{\frac{\partial f(\mathbf{x})}{\partial x_p}, \frac{\partial f(\mathbf{y})}{\partial y_q } \right\} = \frac{\partial^2 k(\mathbf{x}, \mathbf{y})}{\partial x_p \partial y_q },
 $$

+for any points $\mathbf{x}, \mathbf{y}$ in the input space.
+So if we are going to use the kernels in Scikit-Learn we are going to have to implement these gradients as well as the gradients of these new functions with respect to the parameters.
+That is we are going to need

+1. First and second derivatives of kernels with respect to their arguments.
+2. Gradients of these functions with respect to parameters.
+3. Implementation of `__mul__`, `__add__` etc. so we can make an algebra of these kernels

+This post sketches out some of the necessary details for implementing these gradient kernels, and hopefully a useful starting point for anyone who would like to contribute.